Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, ranging from custody and visitation issues to divorce settlements and asset division, can be emotionally taxing and legally complex.
 Traditional court proceedings, while formal and authoritative, often exacerbate emotional stress and incur significant costs.
 To address these challenges, arbitration has emerged as an effective alternative that offers confidentiality, flexibility, and a more collaborative approach.
-In Allegany, New York, a community with a population of just over 6,000, family dispute arbitration provides a localized, accessible, and personalized remedy that respects community dynamics and individual needs.
+In Allegany, the claimant, a community with a population of just over 6,000, family dispute arbitration provides a localized, accessible, and personalized remedy that respects community dynamics and individual needs.

 Legal Framework Governing Arbitration in New York